Orasund/Orasund.github.io/_posts/22-09-2022-Some_Thoughts_on_TDD.md

+---
-# Some Thoughts on Test Driven Development
+title: "Some Thoughts on Test Driven Development"
+tags: Collection
+---

 Tests are quite useful.
 They can verify that our code behaves correctly.
 The be used as save guards to ensure we don't break behaviour in unexpected places.